Manila Grand Opera House: History

 The Manila Grand Opera House was built in the mid-19th century as the H.T.
 Hashim's National Cycle Track, a circular wooden structure with a nipa roof.
 In 1890, the name was changed to the Teatro Nacional (National Theater), where the Russian Circus and some American theater companies performed.
-The name was subsequently changed to the Manila Grand Opera House after an extensive expansion of the original theater and its conversion to an opera house in time for the visit of an Italian opera company in 1902, after the American takeover of the Philippines, and was used as the location of the inauguration of the members of the First Philippine Assembly on October 16, 1907.
+The name was subsequently changed to the Manila Grand Opera House after a remodeling, extensive expansion of the original theater by L. Balzofiore and its conversion to an opera house in time for the visit of the ‘Compania de Opera Italiana’ in 1902, after the American takeover of the Philippines, and was used as the location of the inauguration of the members of the First Philippine Assembly on October 16, 1907.

 It was in Manila Grand Opera House where the Philippines' pioneer symphonic group, the Manila Symphony Society, performed its first concert on January 22, 1926.
 The purpose of the concert was to raise funds for the building of the Philippine Constabulary Orchestra's music library.